History of the conflict in Bougainville

 A desire for self-determination, land disputes and environmental damage related to mining all helped fuel the conflict.
 In 1989 these grievances resulted in the outbreak of a number of localised violent incidents and the closure of the Panguna copper mine.
 The intervention of the Papua New Guinea Defence Force (PNGDF) escalated the violence into eight years of conflict.

 Over the years of fighting, different armed factions emerged, including the Bougainville Revolutionary Army and the Bougainville Resistance Forces.
 A large proportion of the population was displaced and up to 20,000 people died as a result of the conflict, and over 15,000 people were killed.

 The Bougainville Peace Agreement

 Our work in Bougainville

 Traditional methods of conflict-resolution have been used to build peace in many parts of Bougainville.
 Yet serious challenges remain.
 Communities are still divided, and post-conflict issues have not yet been dealt with.
-Considerable work is underway, including by individual Bougainvilleans, civil society and faith-based groups, and by the ABG, to address these challenges and to prepare communities for the upcoming referendum.
+Considerable work is underway, including by individual Bougainvilleans, civil society and faith-based groups, and by the ABG, to address these challenges.

 We also work with the Department for Peace Agreement Implementation within the Autonomous Bougainville Government (ABG), to help veterans – from the rank and file and senior leadership – to transition into non-militarised community and leadership roles.
 We also work with civil society, ex-combatants and the Autonomous Bougainville Government (ABG) to secure a peaceful post-referendum period through supporting processes of analysis and information sharing.

 Conciliation Resources first worked in Bougainville in 2001, documenting the Bougainville peace process in an Accord publication and supporting civil society to share information about the peace process with communities across the island.